 SPL holds 5,700 Ordinary Shares of Tk.
 1,000/- each including 2,000 Shares with premium 6Tk.
 5,50Q/- each.
 The project originally conceived as a Five-Star Hotel at Panthapath, Dhaka is now being developed as a modern hospital with 300 beds and diversified medical services with special emphasis on cardio-vascular remedies.’
 SHL has already entered into a Management Agreement with Bumrungrad Hospital of Bangkok.
 The project implementation is expected to be completed by the end of 2005.
 Meanwhile, partial services would be started by mid-2005.
 SPL hold 14.04% of SHL.
 Since the Company is not public and listed on the market value of an investment cannot be assessed now.

 (6) Square Knit Fabrics Ltd. (SKFL):

 Due to changes in equity holdings by SPL (from 84% to 48.84%) the position, of SKFI has changed from subsidiary to investment category.
-The Company started production from early 2002 and is trying to overcome initial teething problems as well as problems arising from international issues.
+The Company started production in early 2002 and is trying to overcome initial teething problems as well as problems arising from international issues.
 The Management is keeping a close watch on its operations and would continue to endeavor for attaining profitable results; the Company did not declare any dividend for the sustenance of losses.
 SPL now holds 1,260,000 ordinary shares of Tk 100 each of which is 48.84%.
 The Company is not a public/listed one and-hence the market value cannot be readily assessed.

 (7) Square Fashions Ltd. (SFL):

 SPL now holds 252,000 Shares of Tk.
 100 each (48.46%) in the-capital of SFL.
 The Company has not declared any dividend due to the sustenance of losses.
 Since the Company is not a public/listed one, the market value cannot be assessed readily.

 (11) INVESTMENT IN MARKETABLE SECURITIES: